dms-vep/Nipah_Malaysia_RBP_DMS/docs/pipeline_information.md

 ![image](./public/images/library_schematic.png)

-<div style="text-align: center; color: grey;">Schematic of lentivirus vector used in deep mutational scanning experiments (top), along with sequencing strategy (bottom). </div>
+<div style="text-align: center; color: grey; font-size: smaller;">Schematic of lentivirus vector used in deep mutational scanning experiments (top), along with sequencing strategy (bottom). </div>

-Because PacBio sequencing is expensive and lower throughput, we only sequence the variant libraries with this technology once.
+Because PacBio sequencing is expensive and lower throughput, we only sequenced the variant libraries with this technology once.
 Full-length consensus sequences of the receptor binding protein and associated barcodes are assembled, while discarding low-quality reads.
 From these assembled consensus sequences we build a codon-variant lookup table, enabling us to match barcodes to specific mutations in the receptor binding protein.
 All subsequent Illumina sequencing of selection experiments use this lookup table to estimate mutational effects from barcode sequencing data alone.
 Our generated pseudovirus libraries consist of 60,000 to 80,000 unique variants.
 Each unique variant is sequenced hundreds of times with Illumina to get accurate frequency measurements.

 Most of these computationally intensive steps were analyzed with [`dms-vep-pipeline-3`](https://github.com/dms-vep/dms-vep-pipeline-3){target="_self"}.
 This pipeline utilizes the [`alignparse`](https://jbloomlab.github.io/alignparse/){target="_self"} package.
 Each step, along with the associated jupyter notebooks are listed below.